jknapp25/exogenesis/remember.md

 Days are "cycles"
-Have him place their close in rashion bag before he carries her Write about a spot where they put their clothes back on
+Have him place their close in rashion bag before he carries her Write about a spot where they put their clothes back on Maybe the mom sent her daughter to the planet